lcpz/lain/calendar.md

     awful.key({ altkey }, "c", function () lain.widgets.calendar:show(7) end),

 where ``altkey = "Mod1"`` and ``show`` argument is an optional integer, meaning timeout seconds.

+**Note that** this widget exploits ``cal`` to do the alignment, in order to avoid more dozens of code lines, but this requires that your system font is monospaced.